dritongorani/teamwork/Kubernetes/Ngenix_SSL_Cluster/nginx_ssl_k8s/readme.md

 ***

 ### Cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates

+Note: We can verify our certificate with our own isseur or clusster issuer, for security its better to use our own Issuer to verify these certs.